Hong Kong Star Ferry converted into a luxury yacht

 Hong Kong (CNN) — The Star Ferry is one of Hong Kong's most affordable attractions.
 But the Star Ferry yacht is another story.

-The iconic ferries, which transport locals and tourists alike between Hong Kong Island and Kowloon, have long been one of the city's most famous symbols -- and popular photo ops.
+The iconic boats, which transport locals and tourists alike between Hong Kong Island and Kowloon, have long been one of the city's most famous symbols -- and popular photo ops.

-Only one of these boats has ever been sold into private hands, and it has since been converted into a yacht.
+Only one of these ferries has ever been sold into private hands, and it has since been converted into a yacht.
 That yacht is now up for sale, giving the general public a look at what became of this beloved vessel.

 Named Golden Star, it went up for sale in 2011 after one of the city's cross-harbor ferry lines (between the neighborhoods of Hung Hom and Wan Chai) was discontinued amid expansion of the MTR subway.